 Fly instead of taking the bus.
 It’s amazing what skipping a 24-hour trip with chickens on your lap can do for morale.
 Or take the train, especially if you’re in Europe.
 Cycle.
 Rent a car.
 Whatever it is, do it differently!

 15. Not quite a Michelin star but – splurge

 If you can afford it, this is one of the most effective burnout banishing strategies.
 Take yourself out to a nice restaurant.
 Concerned about eating out alone?
 These solo dining tips will turn that challenge into fun.
-When I was backpacking across Africa and staying in mud huts (or worse), I would spend one Saturday night in a luxury hotel every month, sometimes at the cost of my entire month's accommodation budget.
+When I was backpacking across Africa and staying in mud huts (or worse), I would spend one Saturday night in a luxury hotel every single month.
+Sometimes I’d wipe out my week’s budget in a single night.
 No matter.
 That pressurized hot shower and the Sunday breakfast buffet chased away every shred of misery I might have been carrying around.
-And you'll be obsessed with dreams of pancakes and scrambled eggs and fresh fruit and maple syrup for days beforehand, especially if you’re traveling in rural places or where these aren’t readily available.
+And you’ll be obsessed with dreams of pancakes and scrambled eggs and fresh fruit and maple syrup for days beforehand, especially if you’re traveling in rural places or where these aren’t readily available.

 16. Pamper yourself